abemscac/pies-doc/docs/react/the-basics-of-hooks.md

 ---
 sidebar_position: 3
 description: Introduce the basics of hooks in React.
-keywords: [piesdoc, react, react hoc]
+keywords: [piesdoc, react, react hooks]
 ---

 # The Basics of Hooks